prismelabs/prismeanalytics.com/src/is/progressive-analytics.md

 3. **Privacy-first approach**: Prisme is designed with user privacy in mind, operating without cookies and collecting only necessary, non-personal data.
-   This approach makes it GDPR , CCPA, and PECR compliant out of the box.
+   This approach makes it GDPR, CCPA, and PECR compliant out of the box.

 4. **Customizable dashboards**: As your analytics requirements become more complex, Prisme allows you to create custom dashboards tailored to your